We exist to inspire true rugby spirit within our rugby community, championing care and safety;

 Trustees & Committee.

-The IRFU monitors the Trust through four Trustees: John Callaghan, Cliff Beirne, Billy Dawson, Pat Fitzgerald, John Hussey, Ian McIlrath and Martin O’Sullivan.
+The IRFU monitors the Trust through four Trustees: John Callaghan, Cliff Beirne, Billy Dawson, Pat Fitzgerald, Ian McIlrath and Martin O’Sullivan.

-The day to day affairs of the Trust are administered by a sub-committee currently comprising: Michael Whelan (Chairperson), Mr. Cliff Beirne, Billy Dawson, Ollie Campbell, Fiona Coghlan, Yvonne Comer, Jan Cunningham, Robert Deacon, Kieran FitzGerald, Stan Huey, Sonia McGarvey, Pat O’Connor, Dr. Noel O’Mahony, Prof. John Quinlan, Liam Rattigan, Niall Rynne, Marc Sheridan, Bertie Smith, Dr. Eimear Smith and John Wilson.
+The day to day affairs of the Trust are administered by a sub-committee currently comprising: Michael Whelan (Chair), Mr. Cliff Beirne, Billy Dawson, Ollie Campbell, Yvonne Comer, Jan Cunningham, Robert Deacon, Kieran FitzGerald, Stan Huey, Sonia McGarvey, Pat O’Connor, Dr. Noel O’Mahony, Prof. John Quinlan, Liam Rattigan, Niall Rynne, Marc Sheridan, Bertie Smith, Dr. Eimear Smith and John Wilson.

 The IRFU Charitable Trust is registered as a charity in the Republic of Ireland under Charity Reference CHY6120.
 In Northern Ireland the charity has a Registered Charity number XR87763 and is registered as the IRFU Charitable Trust (Northern Ireland) to take advantage of Gift Aid tax concessions.